-Should neither of the Deputy Coordinators nor the Coordinator be eligible to handle the complaint because they are alleged perpetrators, the University President, John Scaringe, will investigate and process the complaint.
+Should neither the Coordinator nor the Administrator be eligible to handle the complaint because they are alleged perpetrators, the University President, John Scaringe, will investigate and process the complaint.

 • Reporting Procedures

 Southern California University of Health Sciences (SCU) considers all complaints seriously and will diligently strive to remedy the situation and ensure the safety of victims.
 SCU encourages those who have experienced or observed any form of sexual misconduct, discrimination, harassment, assault, stalking, dating violence, or domestic violence, regardless of whether the offense occurred on campus or elsewhere, to report the incident(s) immediately to either Campus Safety at 562-902-3333, the Los Angeles County Sheriff's Department at 562-863-8711, or both.
 You may also submit an anonymous complaint via the "Report It" tool on MySCU.